General Contractor & Home Remodeling in Staten Island

 Kitchen Remodeling for Older and Newer Homes

-Kitchens in Staten Island homes really vary.
+Staten Island homes have all different kinds and styles of kitchens.
+Many homeowners want a fresh upgrade from what came with their house or a style change from their last remodel.
 You might have cramped galley setups in older Tottenville colonials.
 Newer Arden Heights builds might have generic builder-grade kitchens.
 Both could use an upgrade or need work.
 We handle kitchen remodeling for all of them.

-Older homes often have outdated plumbing or electrical panels.
-They just can't handle modern appliances.
-That's a pain, but also a safety problem.
+Older homes often have outdated plumbing or electrical panels that just can't handle modern appliances.
+That's a big pain, but also a safety problem.
 We open up walls, reroute what needs changing and then we build you a kitchen that you'll love and functions best for your needs.
-We don't gut the character that makes an older home so special.
+If you want to keep the charm of your older home, we don't gut the character that makes an older home so special.
+If you want something new and modern feeling we know whats trending and whats going to stay classic and true for years to come.

 We've done this across Staten Island for years.
-What the building department wants to see before you even file.
+We know what the buildings department wants to see before you even file.
 If you're tired of working around a kitchen that doesn't work for you, give us a call.
 Our kitchen remodeling page walks through the full process from our first visit to the final walkthrough.
 Learn more about kitchen remodeling.

 Bathroom Remodeling for Full and Partial Updates

-Most bathroom remodeling jobs we do on Staten Island usually start with one thing.
-A cracked tile floor.
-A vanity that's too small.
-Maybe a shower that leaks into the ceiling below.
+Most bathroom remodeling jobs we do on Staten Island usually start with one thing- a cracked tile floor, a vanity that's too small, or maybe a shower that leaks into the ceiling below.
 Once we start talking, homeowners usually have a whole list.

 We handle full gut renovations.
 We do smaller partial updates too.
 A full bathroom remodel means we strip the room right down to the studs.
-Then we rebuild everything.
-New plumbing, new tile, new fixtures, new lighting; a completely new look that you choose.
+Then we rebuild everything- new plumbing, new tile, new fixtures, new lighting; a completely new look that you choose.
 A partial update keeps the existing layout, but we swap out the pieces that aren't working anymore.
-Both approaches add real value to your home, and you'll see a big difference.
+Both approaches add real value to your home, and you'll see a big difference and love the functionality that comes with it.

 Older homes in Tottenville and Eltingville often have bathrooms with cast iron drains and outdated layouts.
 We've seen it many times.
 We know exactly what's behind those walls before we even open them up.
 That kind of local experience saves you money and time.
 Sometimes it's the hidden surprises that cause the most trouble.